Everyone knows what diamonds are, but do they know where they come from? Here’s a quick peek at kimberlite pipes.

-The gems can be formed in the Earth’s mantle, in subduction zones, at impact sites and even in space.
-However, the first process is by far the most common, and it is the only one that can lead to the creation of gem-quality diamonds.
-The other three are responsible only for the formation of small quantities of commercial diamonds.
+Diamonds can be formed in the Earth’s mantle, in subduction zones, at impact sites and even in space.
+However, the first process is by far the most common, and it is the only one that can lead to the creation of gem-quality diamonds for commercial sale.

-Diamonds that originate in the mantle are created when heat and pressure transform carbon.
-The mantle is nearly 100 miles below the Earth’s surface, and gems that come from there are brought to the surface by kimberlite pipes, which are formed by deep-source volcanic eruptions.
+Mined diamonds that originated in the mantle were created when heat and pressure transform carbon.
+The mantle is nearly 100 miles below the Earth’s surface, and gems that originate in the mantle are brought to the surface by kimberlite pipes, which are formed by deep-source volcanic eruptions.

 Kimberlite pipes: How they form

 As mentioned, kimberlite pipes are believed to have been formed by deep-source volcanic eruptions.
 Jeffrey Post, a diamond expert at the Smithsonian, has described these eruptions as “quite violent.”